-Especially for young puppies, intestinal parasites are super common culprits of diarrhea.
+Especially for young puppies, an intestinal parasite is a super common culprit of diarrhea.
 Roundworms, whipworms, hookworms, giardia, and coccidia are all common causes of intestinal problems.
-Seeing a few white worms wiggling around in the poop is a pretty good indication to get your pup into the vet.
-If you are not “fortunate” enough to see the actual adult worms, a fecal test may reveal the presence of microscopic eggs, and treatment with deworming medications can take care of parasite infections.
-Since parasite eggs can be found in the dirt of dog parks and water sources outdoors, it is recommended that adult dogs receive a monthly dewormer, too.
+Seeing a few white worms wiggling around in the stool are a pretty good indication to get your pup into the vet.
+If you are not “fortunate” enough to see the actual adult worms, a fecal test may reveal the presence of microscopic eggs within the dog’s feces, and treatment with deworming medications can take care of parasite infections.
+Since parasite eggs can be found in the dirt of dog parks and water sources outdoors, it is recommended that an adult dog receives a monthly dewormer, too.
 These monthly dewormers are usually included in your dog’s heartworm prevention, so it’s yet another reason to keep your pup on schedule with their monthly tablets.
 Fortunately, this type of preventative helps keep any ingested parasite eggs from causing an infection–and diarrhea!

-Some dogs will have an immune reaction within the lining of the intestines to certain proteins or ingredients in their food.
+Some dogs will have an immune reaction within the lining of the intestines to certain proteins or ingredients in the dog’s diet.
 This immune reaction causes difficulty in absorbing nutrients from food and promotes fluid secretion into the lining of the intestines — leading to diarrhea.

 Diarrhea is listed as a common side effect of many medications available today.
 For example, antibiotics are a common cause of diarrhea due to their ability to throw off that delicate balance of “good” and “bad” bacteria in the gastrointestinal tract.
 In order to avoid this problem, many veterinarians will often recommend the use of canine probiotics along with any prescribed antibiotics to support the good bacteria.